Welcome to Class Dulas

 Our class teacher is Mrs Sophie Jones and the teaching assistants are Mrs Judith Humphreys, Mrs Teresa Marsh and Mrs Kerry Cole.

-This half term the children will be busy learning about a range of topics.
+This half term the children will be busy learning all about Ourselves.
 This will be through play whilst the adults are playing alongside, observing and providing resources to enhance and extend their play, as well as adult led input to whole class and small groups.

-WOW sheets – I have truly love to hear all about the amazing things you do at home, The children get a great sense of pride when we share these with the class and display them on our WOW board.
+WOW sheets – I truly love to hear all about the amazing things you do at home, the children get a great sense of pride when we share these with the class and display them on our WOW board.

-Forest School is weekly on a Thursday.
+Forest School will start after the children have settled in, you will receive details of this in a few weeks.
 The children will need a long-sleeved top, long trousers, wellies and waterproof coat.
 We will get muddy so please send old clothes.

-The teachers and assistants in Reception continue to watch and interact with the children everyday to see what they are interested in and what they are good at.
+The teachers and assistant in Reception continue to watch and interact with the children every day to see what they are interested in and what they are good at.
 Then they plan a range of really exciting indoor and outdoor activities for the children following the Early Years Foundation Stage guidance.
 This has seven areas of learning:

 Personal, Social and Emotional Development.